Lancaster University Student Disability Policy

 - Legal precedent.

-Student Disability Policy
+Principles of the Student Disability Policy

 - Lancaster University acknowledges that the disadvantage and exclusion faced by many disabled people is not an inevitable result of an impairment or health condition but can arise from environmental, social and attitudinal barriers and institutional practices.